 However, the contribution of biotechnology is not only in biofuel production but also in other areas.

-In a review paper recently published in Frontiers in Microbiology, the author systematically introduced the important role of biotechnology in various areas of energy industry, factors that may influence its role, and the future development.
+In a review paper published in Frontiers in Microbiology, the author systematically introduced the important role of biotechnology in various areas of the energy industry, factors that may influence its role, and future development.

 One contribution of biotechnology in the future is energy recovery.